 John E. Sawyer.
 Mr. Sawyer joined First Western Trust Bank in 2017 as its Chief Investment Officer.
 In this role, he is responsible for developing our overall investment strategy and leading the Investment Policy Committee, which designs the asset allocation guidelines to be implemented by our portfolio managers.
-Beyond oversight of the bank's trust and investment activities, Mr. Sawyer also oversees the retirement and insurance area of the bank as well as serving as President of the bank's affiliate, First Western Capital Management.
-Additionally, Mr. Sawyer is president of First Western Funds Trust.
-Prior to joining the Company, Mr. Sawyer served as Chief Investment and Fiduciary Officer for BBVA Compass Bank, headquartered in Texas, overseeing the company's North American investments with more than \$10 billion in assets under management.
-Mr. Sawyer has held prior executive positions with Credit Suisse, Morgan Keegan & Co. and First Tennessee Capital Markets.
-Mr. Sawyer holds a Bachelor of Science from the University of Tennessee and a Master of Business Administration from Southern Methodist University.
+Beyond oversight of the Bank's trust and investment activities, Mr. Sawyer also oversees the retirement and insurance area of the bank.
+Prior to joining the Company, Mr. Sawyer served as Chief Investment Officer and Chief Fiduciary Officer for BBVA Compass Bank, headquartered in Texas, overseeing the company's United States investment activity with more than \$10 billion in assets under management.
+While with BBVA Compass, Mr. Sawyer was also responsible for the bank's brokerage unit as well as its registered investment advisors.
+Mr. Sawyer has held prior executive positions with Credit Suisse, Morgan Keegan & Co. and First Tennessee Bank.
+Mr. Sawyer holds a Bachelor of Science in Business Administration from the University of Tennessee and a Master of Business Administration from Southern Methodist University.
 He also holds a Chartered Financial Analyst designation.